 Protect Tesuque, New Mexico

-Protect Our Drinking Water
+Taking Action to Protect Our Drinking Water

-Our Objectives
+Our Goals

 Secure prompt adoption and enforcement by County and State governments of suitable sewage and waste disposal regulations to protect the quality and viability of Tesuque Basin’s drinking water, acequias and ecosystem.

-100% of Donations Help Protect Water
+100% of Your Donations Help Protect Water

 Protect Tesuque is a 501(c)(3) non profit corporation.
 All donations regardless of size are deeply appreciated and tax deductible.